Visitors to the Masjid in 2018 have shared with us their thoughts after the visit. Some of their comments and their photos can be seen below.

 2018.7.22 Sugiyama Jogakuen University, Student

 ・I felt that the reason there is a strong image of “Islam=People doing bad things” in Japan, is that there is no religion rooted inside the Japanese society.
 I was one of them.
 However, my heart was moved after learning about Islam.
-Even though there are differences with the culture and lifestyle of Japan, I was amazed after knowing things such as the reason why Islam started.
+Even though there are differences in the culture and lifestyle of Japan, I was amazed after knowing things such as the reason why Islam started.
 My image of Islam has changed.
 It was a nice experience being able to see people praying, as we hardly have opportunities like this.

 ・When I told my mom I was going to a Mosque today, she said “Why?
 That’s scary”.
 I was looking forward to visiting today because I didn’t have any prejudice, but there are people out there who have prejudice like my mom, and I felt that it indeed is really difficult to get everyone to understand about something, whatever it may be about.